aleios-cloud/sls-dev-tools/README.md

-  -i, --interval <interval>     interval of graphs, in seconds -p, --profile <profile>       aws profile name to use -h, --help                    output usage information -l, --location                location of your serverless project (default is current directory) --sls                         use the serverless framework to execute commands --sam                         use the SAM framework to execute commands
+  -i, --interval <interval>     interval of graphs, in seconds -p, --profile <profile>       aws profile name to use -h, --help                    output usage information -s, --stage <stage>           if using the serverless framework uses this as the stage option -l, --location                location of your serverless project (default is current directory) --sls                         use the serverless framework to execute commands --sam                         use the SAM framework to execute commands